-Dating from the 16th century, the expansive Naschmarkt food market has stalls and casual restaurants where you can sample local specialities or enjoy a delicious lunch.
-Stroll over to the museum quarter to view the work of great Austrian artists like Egon Schiele and Gustav Klimt at the Leopold Museum, or cutting edge contemporary creations at the eye catching Mumok.
-Afterwards, visit the nearby Neubau district to browse boutiques filled with stylish designer fashion and homeware.
+Dating from the 16th century, the expansive Naschmarkt food market has stalls and casual restaurants where you can sample local specialties or enjoy a delicious lunch.
+Stroll over to the museum quarter to view the work of great Austrian artists like Egon Schiele and Gustav Klimt at the Leopold Museum, or cutting-edge contemporary creations at the eye catching Mumok.
+Afterwards, visit the nearby Neubau district to browse boutiques filled with stylish designer fashion.

 End your day with an evening performance at the Vienna State Opera or Wiener Konzerthaus, both within walking distance of the hotel.
 After delighting in Wagner or Verdi, you can savour Austrian fine dining at one of the excellent restaurants in the city.
 Ask our concierge in advance to help with reservations.
-For dessert, try a delicious, traditional bundt cake or chocolate sachertorte.
+For dessert, try a delicious, traditional bundt cake or chocolate cake.
 Back at the hotel, a glass of fine Scotch whisky at the Intermezzo Bar makes a perfect nightcap.

 Vienna is the World's Most Livable City